More Capable, Less Cooperative? When LLMs Fail At Zero-Cost Collaboration: Abstract

 \section{Abstract}

-Large language model (LLM) agents increasingly coordinate in multi-agent systems, yet we lack an understanding of where and why cooperation failures may arise.
-In many real-world coordination problems, from knowledge sharing in organizations to code documentation, helping others carries negligible personal cost while generating substantial collective benefits.
-However, whether LLM agents cooperate when helping neither benefits nor harms the helper, while being given explicit instructions to do so, remains unknown.
-We build a multi-agent setup designed to study cooperative behavior in a frictionless environment, removing all strategic complexity from cooperation.
-We find that capability does not predict cooperation: OpenAI o3 achieves only 17\% of optimal collective performance while OpenAI o3-mini reaches 50\%, despite identical instructions to maximize group revenue.
-Through a causal decomposition that automates one side of agent communication, we separate cooperation failures from competence failures, tracing their origins through agent reasoning analysis.
-Testing targeted interventions, we find that explicit protocols double performance for low-competence models, and tiny sharing incentives improve models with weak cooperation.
-Our findings suggest that scaling intelligence alone will not solve coordination problems in multi-agent systems and will require deliberate cooperative design, even when helping others costs nothing.
+Large language model (LLM) agents increasingly coordinate in multi-agent systems, yet we lack an understanding of where and why cooperation fails.
+Many real-world coordination problems are not social dilemmas: helping others---sharing documentation, unblocking a teammate---costs the helper almost nothing while producing substantial collective benefit.
+Whether LLM agents cooperate in this regime, where helping is free and they are explicitly instructed to do so, remains unknown.
+We build a turn-based multi-agent environment that strips away all strategic complexity, making cooperation costless and trivially optimal.
+Across eight widely used LLMs, capability does not predict cooperation: OpenAI o3 reaches only 17\% of optimal collective performance while the weaker o3-mini reaches 50\%, despite identical instructions to maximize group revenue.
+Using a causal decomposition that automates one side of agent communication, we separate cooperation failures from competence failures, and find that several capable models actively withhold information despite gaining nothing from withholding.
+Targeted interventions address each mode: explicit protocols roughly double the performance of competence-limited models, while small sharing incentives unlock cooperation-limited ones.
+Our results suggest that scaling intelligence alone will not solve coordination in multi-agent systems, and will require deliberate cooperative design, even when helping costs nothing.